fr4nk3nst1ner/salarysleuth/readme.md

 Note: Only tested with Google

-## Example
+## Examples
-### Search 20 Google pages for jobs that contain "Penetration Test" in its job description but only return data where median salary exist on levels[.]fyi:
+- Search 20 Google pages for jobs that contain "Penetration Test" in its job description but only return data where median salary exist on levels[.]fyi:
 ```bash
 python salarysleuth.py -j "Penetration Test" -t -p20
 ```

-### Search 40 Google pages for jobs that contain "OSCP", returning data regardless of if median salary exists on levels[.]fyi:
+- Search 40 Google pages for jobs that contain "OSCP", returning data regardless of if median salary exists on levels[.]fyi:
 ```bash
 python salarysleuth.py -j "OSCP" -p 40
 ```

-### Perform a single lookup of a company to determine median software engineer salary on leves[.]fyi:
+- Perform a single lookup of a company to determine median software engineer salary on leves[.]fyi:
 ```bash
 python salarysleuth.py -c "Salesforce"
 ```